 Shiitake grow on a variety of wood species.
 In the Northeast, oak and sugar maple are ideal, with ironwood, musclewood and beech coming in next.
 In other parts of the country, check with your local extension service for recommendations.
 Woods like white ash, elm, evergreen, fruit and softwoods won’t get you too far.
 As we did a timber stand improvement on our place, we saved all the right-sized maples and oaks, noting that young trees are better than old.

 If you opt to purchase pre-cut bolts, expect to pay $1 to $3 dollars a bolt.
-Keep in mind the guidelines you would use if you’d cut the wood yourself, and purchase only wood with bark intact.
+Keep in mind the guidelines you would use if you’d cut the wood yourself.
+Purchase only wood with bark intact.
 Ask the logger when the wood was cut and how it was stored.
 As always, be sure that whomever you purchase the wood from is managing the woodlot sustainable.

 Once wood was acquired, we set up a high table that allowed one person to drill inoculation holes into our bolts, two people to inoculate and one person to wax over the filled holes.
 With the help of friends and family, and with work parties ranging from one to four helpers, we did 100 logs in about 40 hours.
 It was our first time, and I’m sure it can be done faster from now on.
 We also used a variety of different spawn to see which variety/wood combinations worked best at our place.